cloudmesh-community/book/chapters/faas/openfaas.md

 YAML file description is as follows

-* _gateway_- location to specify a remote gateway, the programming language, and location of the handler within the filesystem.
+* _gateway_- Location to specify a remote gateway, the programming language, and location of the handler within the filesystem.

-* _functions_ - this block defines the functions in our stack.
+* _functions_ - This block defines the functions in our stack.

-* _lang_: python - even though Docker is used behind the scenes to package your function.
+* _lang_ - Programming language used.

-* _handler_ - this is the folder / path fo the handler.py file and any other source code
+* _handler_ - This is the folder / path fo the handler.py file and any other source code

-* _image_ - this is the Docker image name.
+* _image_ - This is the Docker image name.
 If iit is being pushed to the Docker Hub, prefix should include Docker Hub accountn

 Build the function: